akauppi/sleeves-distributedlog/ideas/Sleeves REST API.md

 out: author, timestamp, log name

+### Changing retention time (or size)

+Retention time (or size) changes can be regarded as admin things, at least in the beginning.

 ### Using as (compacted) key/value store

 Kafka has a "compaction" mode that allows entries in the queue that get later overwritten (based on their key value) to be skipped, thus allowing the queue to be seen as a key/value store.